All you need to know about the Dubai Tram

 Dubai’s extensive public transport network has played a significant role in the emirate’s development as a top tourist destination.
-One can find various modes of transport such as Dubai Metro, Dubai Tram, taxis, buses and ferries operating in the city, to provide a seamless experience for the city’s busy commuters.
+You can find various modes of transport, such as Dubai Metro, Dubai Tram, taxis, buses and ferries, which provide a seamless experience for the city’s busy commuters.

-The population of Dubai has grown considerably over the past two to three decades.
-With high capital investment in the market, the government has recognised the need to support it with auxiliary public services.
-After extensive research and with the help of urban development experts, wide-ranging solutions have been offered to citizens in terms of public transport in Dubai.
-One such initiative is the Dubai Tram network, that helps the city’s residents to easily navigate around key hubs in New Dubai including Dubai Marina and JBR.
+The population of Dubai has grown considerably over the last three decades.
+With the implementation of urban development plans, wide-ranging solutions have been offered to residents and tourists regarding public transport in Dubai.
+One such initiative is the Dubai Tram network, which helps tourists and residents easily navigate around Dubai’s key hubs, including Dubai Marina and JBR.

-The Dubai Tram is an essential part of the public transport network in the city providing maximum convenience, safety and security for passengers.
-With 11 stations and a route that includes several landmarks such as Dubai Marina and JBR, the Dubai Tram is a convenient way to get from one place to another.
-This blog is a complete guide to Dubai Tram.
-We present a list of Dubai Tram stations, timings, fares, tickets and more.
+The Dubai Tram is an essential part of the public transport network in the city, providing maximum convenience, safety and security.
+With 11 stations and a route that includes several landmarks, such as Dubai Marina and JBR, the Dubai Tram is a convenient way to get from one place to another.

 The Dubai Tram was built to link the Dubai Metro with the Palm Monorail along the Jumeirah Beach Road and Al Sufouh Road.
-It loops around Dubai Marina, Jumeirah Beach Residence and Al Sufouh Road passing through Dubai Media City, Palm Jumeirah and Dubai Knowledge Park.
-Launched in November 2014, the service has helped to reduce traffic congestion in these popular tourist areas.
+It loops around Dubai Marina, Jumeirah Beach Residence and Al Sufouh Road, passing through Dubai Media City, Palm Jumeirah and Dubai Knowledge Park.
+Launched in November 2014, the service has helped reduce traffic congestion in popular tourist areas.

-Dubai Tram is a modern and fully automated rail system that uses Platform Screen Doors and alerts such as audible beeps and flashing light signals to indicate the opening and closing of doors.
-Each tram can carry about 400 passengers and there are dedicated cabins for women and children.
-One can also find gold class cabins that offer more space and comfort for the travellers.
+RTA’s tram service is a modern and fully automated rail system that uses Platform Screen Doors and alerts such as audible beeps and flashing light signals to indicate the opening and closing of doors.
+Each tram has seven cabins, including gold class, silver class, women and children cabins and a special area for People of Determination.

 Dubai Tram Stations